 -

-Once these mushrooms are brown, remove from pan.
+Once these mushrooms are brown, remove them from the pan.

 -

-Add more oil and butter to the pan and repeat the process until all the mushroom are browned.
+Add more oil and butter to the pan and repeat the process until all the mushrooms are browned.

 -